 Dental Bridges in Ashburn VA

-If you’re missing one or more teeth, a bridge is often the most effective option to fill the space for cosmetic reasons.
+At Ashburn Dental Care, dental bridges are provided to patients who need restoration of a tooth that has either been infected damaged or fallen out.
+This procedure is done in a manner that retains the natural look of one’s teeth, while also solving oral health problems.
+If you’re missing one or more teeth, a bridge is often the most effective option to fill the space for restoring a bite, easier chewing, increasing cosmetic appearance.
 A bridge may also be used to help maintain the shape of your face or alleviate stress on your bite.

 Types of Dental Bridges